eightsuzuki/eightsuzuki/README.md

 # 💫 About Me:
 Hello!
 I'm Eight Suzuki, a student at Waseda Uni in Japan.

-I am interested in the web front end and want to become a front-end engineer, which I started studying at the end of 2022.
+I am interested in Machine Learning and web front end.

 For more information, please visit ***[My Site](https://eightsuzuki.github.io/)***.